grafana/helm-charts/charts/grafana/README.md

 ### Gerrit use case

 Gerrit API for download files has the following schema: <https://yourgerritserver/a/{project-name}/branches/{branch-id}/files/{file-id}/content> where {project-name} and
-{file-id} usually has '/' in their values and so they MUST be replaced by %2F so if project-name is user/repo, branch-id is master and file-id is equals to dir1/dir2/dashboard the url value is <https://yourgerritserver/a/user%2Frepo/branches/master/files/dir1%2Fdir2%2Fdashboard/content>
+{file-id} usually has '/' in their values, and so they MUST be replaced by %2F so if project-name is user/repo, branch-id is master and file-id is equals to dir1/dir2/dashboard the url value is <https://yourgerritserver/a/user%2Frepo/branches/master/files/dir1%2Fdir2%2Fdashboard/content>

 ## Sidecar for dashboards